FrancisBanville/ms_interpreting_probabilities/README.md

 inferring local networks from their metaweb while maintaining identical interaction probability values would introduce systematic biases into the predictions.
-In such cases, these networks would essentially represent smaller-scale metawebs of potential interactions, potentially leading to misinterpretations by being perceived as local interactions.
+In such cases, these networks would essentially represent smaller-scale metawebs of potential interactions, possibly leading to misinterpretations by being perceived as local interactions.
 As proposed by
-@McLeod2021Sampling, although metawebs lack the ability to capture the spatiotemporal variability of interactions, they establish an upper limit for local interactions.
-In other words, the probability of two taxa interacting at a specific location and time is consistently lower or equal to the probability of their potential interaction:
+@McLeod2021Sampling, although metawebs do not capture the spatiotemporal variability of interactions, they establish an upper limit for local interactions.
+In other words, the probability of two taxa interacting at a specific location and time is consistently lower or equal to the probability of their regional interaction:

 $$P_{N}(i \rightarrow j | A, t, C, \Omega) \le
 P_M(i \rightarrow j).$$ {#eq:switch}